Muhammad Ali vs. Antonio Inoki: Background

+Martial arts expert Donn F. Draeger was skeptical of the match, believing it would be a choreographed professional wrestling bout given that in his opinion, any competent wrestler had the advantage over a boxer in a real fight.
+He shared to Robert W. Smith that he believed himself capable of submitting Ali in the ring by using judo.
+According to him, fellow high level jūdōka Isao Inokuma and Kisaburo Watanabe also believed they could submit Ali in under one minute.

 Rules

 The fight was contested under specially created rules.
 Due to varying claims over the years, it is difficult to know the reasons behind their implementation.
 Inoki initially responded to Ali's 'challenge' to having a bare-knuckle match in a letter to Angelo Dundee and promoter Don King in early June, 1975.

-On March 25, 1976, Ali and Inoki held a press conference at the Plaza Hotel in New York CIty.
+On March 25, 1976, Ali and Inoki held a press conference at the Plaza Hotel in New York City.
 It included a signing ceremony to officially declare a match between the world heavyweight boxing champion and the Japanese wrestling star, the latter also a world champion of the National Wrestling Federation.
 Both parties agreed to a KO or submission in order to recognize the victor, with Ali wearing boxing gloves and Inoki fighting barehanded.
 These terms were negotiated and agreed upon by Angelo Dundee, Vince McMahon Sr., and Mike LeBell, Gene's brother and promoter.

 It has been alleged that Ali's handlers originally agreed to a worked match, but that Ali never agreed to fix the fight.
 According to boxing journalist Jim Murphy, the original plan was for Ali to accidentally punch the referee and knock him out.
 While standing over the referee, looking concerned, Inoki would knock him out with an enzuigiri or a roundhouse kick to the head.
 The referee would then come around and count Ali out, giving Inoki the win in front of his fellow countrymen, and allowing Ali to save face.
 However, when Ali found out he had to lose, he refused, turning the fixed fight into a real one.

 According to Inoki, Ali and his entourage had signed on expecting the fight to be an exhibition rather than a real contest.
 It was only when they went to see Inoki train six days before the fight, and saw him use a series of brutal kicks and grapples on sparring partners, that they sensed it would be a legitimate fight.
 Inoki alleges he was asked by Ali, "OK, so when do we do the rehearsal?", with Inoki replying: "No, no. This isn't an exhibition.
 It's a real fight!"